ghalib-bello/4Dsurvival/4Dsegment/README.md

 Covariate data must be structured in the form of a CSV file satisfying the following requirements (see a [sample file](sample_files/covariates_sample.csv) for an example):

-1. First column must be named 'ID' and contain subject IDs
+1. First column must be named 'ID' and contain subject IDs (characters or numbers).
+The remaining columns should contain covariate data
 2. All covariates should be numeric.
 No characters should be used.
 Categorical variables (e.g. sex, race/ethnicity) must be coded as numerals
 3. The data should not contain missing or infinite values